My Parents Split Up: A Card Game About Parental Separation and Divorce

 | Printed in: | USA |

-Customers say this card game is very helpful for working with kids around parental separation.
-It’s praised for getting kids talking and thinking while still being fun, and for making it easier to start conversations about divorce.
-Some note it works well for individual sessions and could also be useful in groups.
+Customers say this card game is very helpful for working with kids, making it easier to start conversations about divorce and parental separation.
+They note it gets kids talking and thinking while still being fun, and it works well for individual sessions, with potential for group use.